-You may appear in person at the traffic bureau.
 The court accepts cash, personal checks on banks within Lucas County, money orders, certified checks, MasterCard and Visa.
 You can also pay online.
 To do so, click here.

 All tickets must be paid prior to the court date listed on the bottom of your ticket.
 Failure to pay prior to the court date will result in an additional $10 late fee added to the amount due.

 You also have the option of mailing in your payment as long as it is received by the court prior to your court date (not the post-mark date).
 If you mail your payment, include: